tdewolff/parse/README.md

 # CSS

 This package is a CSS3 tokenizer and parser written in [Go][1].
 The tokenizer follows the specification at [CSS Syntax Module Level 3](http://www.w3.org/TR/css-syntax-3/).
 It takes an io.Reader and converts it into tokens until the EOF.
-The parser does not follow the specifications because the documentation is subpar.
-The parser return a parse tree of the full io.Reader input stream.
+The parser does not follow the CSS3 specifications because the documentation is subpar or lacking.
+The parser returns a parse tree of the full io.Reader input stream.

 ## Installation